About

 The standard model of Cosmology (ΛCDM) is currently facing a fundamental crisis coming from increasing and persistent observational discrepancies.
 This one-day, student-led conference aims to deepen our understanding of the 7.1σ C.L.
 Hubble and the 2.65σ C.L.
 BAO tensions.

 We are looking to facilitate a critical dialogue between theorists and observers to determine if these problems signal hidden systematics or new physics beyond the standard ΛCDM model.
-This event serves as a collaborative bridge between the observational expertise at the University of Portsmouth and the theoretical and statistical strengths of SEPnet partners (Sussex, Southampton, QMUL, Hertfordshire, and Royal Holloway).
+This event serves as a collaborative bridge between the observational expertise at the University of Portsmouth and the theoretical and statistical strengths of SEPnet partners (University of Sussex, University of Southampton, Queen Mary University of London, University of Hertfordshire, and Royal Holloway University of London).
+Sceptics of the Hubble and/or BAO tensions are also welcome.

 Why attend?